ovh/docs/pages/network/bring_your_own_ip/bring-your-own-IP/guide.en-gb.md

 This call returns a list of possible aggregated blocks and for each one of them, gives the list of children blocks to be merged back.

+Limitations

-Note : this feature is currently available via API only.
+- This feature is currently available via API only.
 It will be added to the control panel in the near future.

-Limitations

 - Configuration elements associated to individual IP addresses (/32) such as firewall rules or reverse DNS entries will be kept after slicing/merging operations.
+- Slice/Aggregate API tasks cannot be followed up by the asynchronous task number returned by API, as associated IP objects will be destroyed in the slice/aggregate process.
 - The listing of IP addresses and blocks returned by API is ordered by network prefixe size.
 We are working to provide a solution to list IP by numerical order.
 - Once sliced, smaller blocks are not movable outside the campus chosen during the order of the product.
 - Moving a /24 block across french campuses won't work if :
-    - It has been reaggregted from a previous slicing
+    - It has been reaggregated from a previous slicing
     - The /24 block was imported from a bigger block (/23 to /19)

 ## FAQ